pandafisk/Key-Value-Store/README.md

 ### Remote CRUD

-To connect a client to one of the servers start the erlang shell with a name, and same cookies as previously, and call the `kv_db_client:connect_client/1` to get a server assigned for further use:
+To connect a client to one of the servers start the erlang shell with a name, and same cookies as previously, and call the `kv_db_client:connect_client/1` to get a server assigned for further use.
+It is used to route client request randomly to any server so that one server doesn't take too much load.

 ```erlang
 > erl -sname hans -setcookies 1234